 Roth IRA calculator

-Creating a Roth IRA can make a big difference in your retirement savings.
-There is no tax deduction for contributions made to a Roth IRA, however all future earnings are sheltered from taxes under current tax laws.
+Contributing to a Roth IRA could make a big difference in your retirement savings.
+There is no tax deduction for contributions made to a Roth IRA; however, all future earnings could be sheltered from taxes, and qualified distributions are tax free, under current tax laws.
 The Roth IRA can provide truly tax-free growth.

 Roth vs Pretax 401(k) or 403(b)

 A 401(k) or 403(b) contribution can be an effective retirement tool.
-As of January 2006, there is another type of 401(k) or 403(b) - the Roth 401(k) or 403(b).
-The Roth 401(k) or 403(b) allows you to contribute to your 401(k) or 403(b) account on an after-tax basis - and pay no taxes on qualifying distributions when the money is withdrawn.
+As of January 2006, there is another type of 401(k) or 403(b) - the 401(k) or 403(b) Roth.
+If available in your employer's plan, the 401(k) or 403(b) Roth allows you to contribute to your 401(k) or 403(b) account on an after-tax basis - and pay no taxes on qualifying distributions when the money is withdrawn.
 For some investors, this could prove to be a better option than contributing on a pre-tax basis, where deposits are subject to taxes when the money is withdrawn.
-Use this calculator to help determine the best option for your retirement.
+Use this calculator to help determine whether this option would be good for your retirement.

 Do you wonder how much you might receive in Social Security?
 Use this calculator to help you estimate your Social Security benefits.
 Remember, this is only an estimate.
 Your actual benefits may vary depending on your actual work history and income.